MicrosoftDocs/Viva/Viva/insights/Setup/Prepare-organizational-data.md

 ---

-title: Prepare organizational data for Workplace Analytics
+title: Prepare organizational data in Workplace Analytics
-description: How to prepare data from your organization to upload to Workplace Analytics and use in Microsoft Viva Insights
+description: How to prepare data from your organization to upload and use in Workplace Analytics
 author: madehmer
 ms.author: v-mideh
 ms.topic: article